-In this paper, we explored the concept of outer-weakly convex domination number of two graphs using combinatorial properties under some product operations.
-Additionally, the bounds of outer-weakly convex domination number were also determined and we extract some important properties that suits the interest of graph theorists.
+In this paper, we explore the concept of outer-weakly convex domination number of two graphs using combinatorial properties under some product operations.
+Additionally, Some bounds on the outer-weakly convex domination number are also determined and we extract some important properties that suits the interest of graph theorists.